App Logo

 Malpua and Ghewar Rajasthani Dessert

-At ceremonial events, food is often served when on top of bronze or silver platters, and, therefore, it has a very royal touch to it.
+At ceremonies, food is often served in bronze or silver platters, adding a royal touch.

 Chokhi Dhani Rajasthani Cuisine